mikeesto/subber/README.md

 ### Options

-- `--format`: Optional flag to trigger formatting the transcript into paragraphs using an LLM
+- `--format`: Optional flag to trigger formatting the transcript into paragraphs using basic topic analysis with TF-IDF

 ### Example